How I Work

 At some point, life starts asking different questions.
 What used to work, how you cope, connect, or keep it all together, no longer fits.
 You may notice yourself feeling restless, disconnected, or unsure of who you are now.

 Maybe you are in the middle of a major life shift and trying to find your footing.
 Maybe you are tired of doing everything for everyone and wondering how to live differently.
-Or maybe you keep finding yourself in the same kinds of relationships, even when you know you want something healthier.
+Or maybe you keep finding yourself in unfulfilling or challenging relationships.

 Therapy with me is a space to pause, listen inward, and understand what is driving these patterns.
-We stay focused on the present, noticing how you think, react, and relate, and practicing new ways of living that feel steady, honest, and aligned with who you are becoming.
+We stay focused on the present, noticing how you think, react, and relate, and practicing new ways of living that feel aligned with who you are becoming.

 A partnership built on honesty and momentum